Dr. Jean Marshall

 Inflammation, Infection & Immunity, Molly Appeal

-Meanwhile, Dr. Marshall and colleagues, Dr. Lisa Barrett and Dr. Paola Marignani, discovered that exposure to certain common over-the-counter medications prevents breast cancer in preclinical models of the disease.
-The researchers will now examine how these medications affect the immune systems of healthy humans, using sophisticated flow cytometry equipment purchased with funds raised through Dalhousie Medical Research Foundation’s 2016-17 Molly Appeal.
+Dr. Marshall and colleagues, Dr. Lisa Barrett and Dr. Paola Marignani, also discovered that exposure to certain common over-the-counter medications prevents breast cancer in preclinical models of the disease.
+The researchers are now examining how these medications affect the immune systems of healthy humans.

 The efforts of Dr. Marshall, her team and all of her collaborators will be enhanced by the advanced cell analysis capacity provided by the ImageStreamX Mark II, to be purchased with proceeds from Dalhousie Medical Research Foundation's 2018-19 Fall Molly Appeal.